 January 2021 served as the aftermath of the turbulent events that took place in the full rollout of December’s Google Broad Core Algorithm Update.
 Whilst site owners are still trying to figure out the full extent of the algorithm changes, Google experts and the search community are back to business as usual.

 Google’s spokespersons and search pundits discussed and shared insights that once again debunked some of the various commonly-held beliefs in SEO.
-We came to find out that embedded videos such as Youtube videos, might bear the same SEO value to uploaded content.
+We came to find out that embedded videos such as Youtube videos, might bear the same SEO value as uploaded content.

 We were also thrilled to find out that high traffic pages are being stored in RAM whereas the majority of indexed pages in hard disk drives (HDD) making us fathom the gigantic proportions of Google’s storage capabilities as well as limitations.

-New Price Drop rich results will show in search results pages (SERPs) for product related queries as Google keeps on helping eCommerce sites and Googlebot has started crawling sites with HTTP/2 protocol.
+New Price Drop rich results will show in search results pages (SERPs) for product-related queries as Google keeps on helping eCommerce sites and Googlebot has started crawling sites with HTTP/2 protocol.

 Last but not least Google made clear that Core Web Vitals ranking benefits will only be possible if all three of the new feature benchmarks are met as of May 2021.